 The following service information is basic to all air cleaner makes and models.
-Service the filter elements when the (option) locks in the extreme High position.
-Have the element serviced at an authorized Kenworth Dealer.
+Service the filter elements as soon as reasonably possible when the Air Cleaner Restriction indicator or gauge indicates that service is required.
+Have the element serviced at a Kenworth Dealer.
 Paper elements require care and proper handling, because they are critical to engine service life.